aragon/aragon-wiki/docs/jobs/openings/ui-developer-contract.md

+# UI Developer at Aragon One − Contract Position

 We are looking for a user interface developer to work with us on [Aragon](https://github.com/aragon/aragon) and [the Aragon Apps](https://github.com/aragon/aragon-apps).

 Consider applying if you have the ability to ship high quality UI code that is maintainable, performant, accessible, precise, and compatible with modern browsers.